 executive officer has the meaning given by section 3(1) of the Public Sector Management Act 1994.

-[Section 5 inserted by No. 28 of 2006 s.
+[Section 5 inserted: No. 28 of 2006 s.
 115.]

 6. Object and purposes

 (1) The objects of this Act are to make provision by way of inquiry, investigation, price or rate fixing and enforcement procedures for the purpose of preventing —